 Fertilizer

-- As your plant grows, it will need a balanced, slow-release organic fertilizer (5-5-5 N-P-K) or similar product.
+- As your plant grows, it will need a slow-release organic fertilizer (5-5-5 N-P-K) or similar product.
 Follow the instructions on the product label.

 Pineapple Fruit